finopsfoundation/framework/_stories/influencing-factors-shared-costs.md

 company:

 ---

-### Non-technical/Market/Environmental/Corporate Governance Influencing Factors on How to Track, Process and Share Costs
 *by Neil May, FinOps Director, Wish Star*

 **Vendor pricing strategies** - complex, ever evolving software and service licensing models from multiple vendors to flow through predictions and usage accounting.